vickynguyen3/NLP_Portfolio/README.md

 ---
 ## [Text Classification 2](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/Sklearn/txtclassification2-vtn180004.ipynb)
 Gaining experience with Keras, text classification, and deep learning model variations and embeddings.
 I used a Kaggle data sets, which is about the sentiments related to COVID-19 and the pandemic, and attempted to predict their sentiments using different architecture such as RNN.
 The code and comments can be found in the [notebook](https://github.com/vickynguyen3/NLP_Portfolio/blob/main/Sklearn/txtclassification2-vtn180004.ipynb).

+---
+## Summary

+Going into Human Language Technologies, I had some expectations on what I can learn in the class.
+However, after completing the class, the class has exceeded my expectations.
+I was given the opportunity to learn and utilize Python to code various projects that ranges from text processing to a chatbot that uses a neural network model and saves user's data.
+In the future, I expect that NLP and machine learning will continue to heavily influence the world with the potential that AI has in recent years.
+Since I am truly interested in these subjects and plan to keep learning more on my own, I'm looking forward to working for organizations/companies that see the promise of NLP, ML, and AI.